brunogabriel/arch-setup/README.md

 - [basecamp/omakub](https://github.com/basecamp/omakub)
 - [akitaonrails/omakub-mj](https://github.com/akitaonrails/omakub-mj)

+While this repository is almost a fork, I created my own to practice terminal skills, and some applications are different from the originals.
+If you're looking for a complete experience with more tools, please consider using omakub for Ubuntu and omakub-mj for Manjaro.

 ## How to Run

 To set up the configuration, simply execute the `install.sh` script.
 You will be prompted to enter your full name and email address, which will be used for your Git configuration.
 Maybe you need